amazon-connect/amazon-connect-snippets/python/remote-control-center/README.md

 ### Maintaining Messages
 Messages can be changed at any time.
 To overwrite and translate messages, the HydrateConfigTableLambda function includes a sample event to overwrite messages.
 Note, using the function will replace the entire item, including any additional translations.
 However it is the fastest way to bulk upload prompts and configure the base languages used for translation.

 Prompts can also be modified directly in the table.
 The changes made directly in the table will take effect immediately.
-Note, to change the English prompt, you must modify the "en" attribute and not the DefaultResponse
+Note, to change the English prompt, you must modify the "en" attribute and not the DefaultResponse.

 If a language is requested that is not in the table, the GetConfigLambda will use the DefaultResponse attribute to attempt to translate into the target language.
 If the translation fails, the DefaultResponse is returned in lieu of a translation.

 You can also use SSML in the field as long as the contact flow block is set up to interpret the response as SSML.
+However, keep in mind automatic translation may change the SSML tags and cause unintented behavior.

 ### Maintaining Language Routing features
 Like Messages, Language Routing features can be updated using the bulk tool or directly in the console.